|

 my dear, good morning."

-she said.
-She turned towards the baboon, sitting quietly beside
+She turned towards the baboon, sitting quietly beside her.
+"Oh,

-he said gently.
+he said, gently.
 "And I want you to eat it."
-He kissed

-her again.
-"But, in the meantime, I think you should tell
+He kissed her again.
+"But, in the meantime, I think you should

-about the magician's motives.
-"If we could find this thing,
+speculations about the magician's motives.
+"If we could find

-whatever it is, we could use it to bribe himand make him
+this thing, whatever it is, we could use it to bribe himmake

 "Would that be wise, my dear?" asked Faramir.